eZ Platform comes with a native controller to display your content, known as the

 - Full qualified class name (e.g.

 \Foo\Bar\MyMatcher).
 This is a way to specify a custom matcher that doesn't need specific dependency injection.
-It must start with a backslash (
+Note that it must start with a backslash (

-- Service identifier, as defined in the service container.
+- Service identifier, as defined in Symfony service container.
 This is the way to specify a more complex custom matcher that has dependencies.

 If your matcher needs the repository, make it implement